google/WebFundamentals/src/content/en/fundamentals/accessibility/02-semantics-bultin/sembuiltin-five.md

 ![tacobutton.png](imgs/tacobutton.png)

-It might be constructed in HTML in any number of ways.
+It might be constructed in HTML in any number of ways; one way is shown below.

 ```html
 <div class="button-ish">Give me tacos</div>
 ```

 When we don't use an actual button element, the screen reader has no way to know what it has landed on.
-Also, we would have to do the extra work we talked about in the previous lesson to make it usable to keyboard-only users, as right now, it can only be used with a mouse.
+Also, we would have to do the extra work discussed in the previous lesson to make it usable to keyboard-only users because, as it is coded now, it can only be used with a mouse.

 We can easily fix this by using a regular `button` element instead of a `div`.
 Using a native element also has the benefit of taking care of keyboard interactions for us.
 And remember that you don't have to lose your spiffy visual effects just because you use a native element; you can style native elements to make them look the way you want and still retain the implicit semantics and behavior.